 Collections let you create lists of related documents from anywhere in your project.
 Build smart lists that automatically show you documents that need more work, or scenes written from a particular point of view.
 Want to track which chapters are flashbacks?
 Just throw them in a “Flashbacks” collection.

-Different writing projects demand different thought processes, and Scrivener’s flexible interface adapts to the work at hand.
-Get an overview of the context with summaries on the corkboard while zeroing in on a single scene in the second editor.
+Different writing projects demand different thought processes, and Scrivener's flexible interface adapts to the work at hand.
+Arrange index cards along coloured lines on the corkboard—perfect for tracking different storylines or thematic developments.
+Experiment and place cards anywhere in freeform mode.
 Choose which columns are shown in the outliner—or create your own.
 Use the corkboard or outliner to browse through research while you write.
 Make a mess or keep it simple.
-Whatever you’re writing, you get to choose the tools that work for you, and everything else stays out of your way.
+Whatever you're writing, you get to choose the tools that work for you, and everything else stays out of your way.

 Scrivener has everything you need to prepare your manuscript for sharing with the world.
 Write in your favourite font and then print using formatting tailored to submission guidelines.
 Export to a wide variety of file formats, including Microsoft Word, RTF and PDF.
 Save screenplays to Final Draft format with script notes intact.
 Create Epub and Kindle e-books to sell on Amazon or elsewhere, or for proof-reading on an e-reader.
 You can even use MultiMarkdown for LaTeX support and more.

 Never be afraid of rewrites.
-Before embarking on a major revision, take a “Snapshot” of a section and you’ll be able to return to the earlier version whenever you want.
-Compare your old and new text side by side to copy and paste selections if you don’t want to restore the entire copy.
+Before embarking on a major revision, take a "Snapshot" of a section and you'll be able to return to the earlier version whenever you want.
+Can't remember what you changed?
+The "Compare" feature will show you.

 Scrivener automatically saves while you work, meaning you never have to worry about when you last hit “Save”.
 And for extra peace of mind, Scrivener can automatically back up your projects whenever they are opened or closed—perfect for ensuring there’s always a recent backup stashed safely away.

 Take your manuscript with you wherever you go.
 Scrivener is available for iOS, macOS and Windows, so you can spread out on a big screen, sync using Dropbox or transfer with iTunes, and then pluck your book from your pocket and carry on writing on your iPhone.
-(Licences sold separately.
-Sync with macOS requires Scrivener 2 for Mac.)
+(Licences sold separately.)